 "Oh, I will be."

-They stared for a few moments longer, their eyes as sharp as daggers.
+They stared for a few moments longer.
 Daria felt a moment of gratification when Synda finally sniffed, made a motion as if to brush dirt off her dress, and walked away.

 The problem hadn't been solved.
 But maybe it was a step.
-She wished she could just make it go away with a smart remark.
+She wished she could just make it disappear with a smart remark.
 The odds didn't favor her, here.

 She'd just have to be smarter than ever.

 Probably because Quinn was as alone, scared, and confused as Daria was.
-Jane already felt like a lifelong friend simply for being some kind of an anchor.
+Jane at least felt like a lifelong friend by virtue of explaining the place to Daria in a way that made some sense.
 Could she be trusted, though?
 If Jane was planning something, there'd be no way for Daria to find out.
 Not in Morrowind.

-Quinn finally departed.
-Daria caught up to her and they walked home in stony silence.
-The odor of spilled kwama egg still lingered in the air, and Quinn gagged the moment she stepped inside.
+Quinn finally gave up and left the school, with head held high but lips quivering.
+Daria caught up to her and Quinn's mouth suddenly straightened, her eyes hard.
+Of course she blamed Daria for all this, but at least they maintained a stony silence as they walked home.
+Inside, the odor of spilled kwama egg still lingered in the air.
+Quinn gagged the moment she stepped across the the threshold.
 No one else was home at the moment—Daria assumed that her mother was meeting some of the other advocates.

-Trying to ignore the worsening stench, Daria looked into the jagged opening made by Jake's clumsiness.
-Sure enough, some kind of gray fleshy thing was coiled up at the bottom of the egg, encased in filmy yolk and other fluids.
+Trying to ignore the worsening stench, she looked into the jagged opening made by her father's clumsiness.
+Sure enough, some kind of gray fleshy thing coiled up at the bottom of the egg, encased in filmy yolk and other fluids.

-Her hands broke through the cold and oily film, fingers feeling the slimy larva flesh underneath.
-They ran along a too-soft underbelly.
+Her hands broke through the cold and oily film, fingers probing the slimy larval flesh underneath.
 Daria's gorge rose.
 Her cheeks puffed out.

 If her glasses fell in there...

 Daria gritted her teeth.
 Eyes watered from the smell and the feel, but she focused.
-At last her hands found a harder surface.
-Digging in, she pulled, the larva loosening with a series of wet pops.
+At last she found a harder surface.
+Digging in with her heels, she pulled, the larva loosening with a series of wet pops.
 She lifted it out, and moments later found herself cradling a curled pinkish-gray... well, it looked more like a centipede the size of her arm than anything else.
-A translucent, segmented shell ran along the back, with a half dozen tightly curled legs flanked the underbelly.
+A translucent, segmented shell ran along the back and a half-dozen tightly curled legs flanked the underbelly.